Macro Ethics Principles for Responsible AI Systems: Taxonomy and Future Directions: Taxonomy of Ethical Principles

-Other uses for Deontology include choosing between incompatible fairness metrics \shortcite{Binns2018FarinessInML}, or to evaluate distribution of binary classification algorithms \shortcite{Leben-AIES20-Normative}.
-Some also suggest using Deontology only in specific circumstances: Dehghani \etal \myshortcite{Dehghani2008IntegratedReasoning} choose to implement Deontology in situations with `sacred values' and without an order of magnitude difference between outcomes, using it to select the choice of action that doesn't violate the sacred value.
+Deontology has been applied to different contexts. \citet{Binns2018FarinessInML} uses deontology to choose between incompatible fairness metrics, whereas \citet{Leben-AIES20-Normative} applies it to evaluate distributions of binary classification algorithms. \citet{Hendrycks2020AligningAI} implement deontological principles in contextualised scenarios to measure the ethical knowledge of natural language processing models. \citet{Jiang2021Delphi} use this dataset to test a model trained on people's moral judgements.
+Some works suggest using deontology only in specific circumstances: \citet{Dehghani2008IntegratedReasoning} choose to implement deontology in situations with `sacred values', selecting the action that doesn't violate a sacred value.

-\emph{Difficulties.} There are many difficulties established with Deontology, some of which have been discussed in computer science literature.
-One common concern is that because Deontological approaches focus on the intrinsic nature of an action, they fail to take the most likely consequences into account and thus basic logic would be unable to adequately capture complex ethical insights \shortcite{Abney2011robotsEthicalTheory,Saltz2019EthicsMLCourses}.
-Also, rights-based ethics revolve around decisions based on the rights of those who are affected by the decision, but this can be less helpful in situations where rights are not impinged yet some sort of ethical dilemma is still occurring.

-There are also issues related to which rules should be implemented.
-Rules are expected to be strictly followed, implying that for every exception they must be amended, which may make them rather long \shortcite{Tolmeijer2020MachineEthicsSurvey}.
-Determining the right level of detail, is important to ensure interpretability for the machine.
-Another issue is when conflicts between rules occur.
-This may be amendable by ordering or weighing the rules, but the order of importance must still be determined, and it also assumes that all relevant rules are determined before they are used.